 Those who choose careers for their extrinsic rewards such as money, once they realise money (or some other extrinsic reward) doesn’t make them feel as good as they thought it would, often deeply regret their choice of a profession.
 And, as their error gradually dawns on them, it leaves them feeling utterly bereft of any semblance of a sense of personal fulfilment or meaningfulness in relation to their work.

-One person I know fell into this trap by becoming an accountant, and, to extricate himself from his mind-numbingly tedious profession, changed his career to social worker, even though this involved paying for training and then a fifty per cent cut in his income.
-It worked – he is much happier now and feels he is doing something both personally fulfilling and of tangible social value.
+One person I know fell into this trap by becoming an accountant, and, to extricate himself from his mind-numbingly tedious profession, changed his career to that of a social worker, even though this involved paying for training and then a fifty per cent cut in his income.
+It worked.
+He is much happier now and feels he is doing something both personally fulfilling and of tangible social value.

 For example, in the UK, children are subjected to standardised testing at a very young age, and, from then on, for the next thirteen years, they are constantly evaluated and compared to their peers.